umich-biostatistics/cluster_vscode_tunnel/README.md

 ## Usage

+> [!NOTE]
+> The initialization script only needs to be run once to setup the module and authentication method for the tunnel.
+>
+> Subsequent connections can be made by loading the module and using `codetunnel` or the `vscode_tunnel.sh` script.

 ### Option 1: Interactive Helper (Recommended)

 Use the `codetunnel` helper script to interactively submit a SLURM job that sets up a VSCode tunnel on a compute node.
 The script validates your inputs, builds a temporary batch file, submits the job, and prints useful follow-up commands.